 Late/Retroactive Concurrent Enrollment (requests made after enrolling)

-The College of Letters and Science requires that Concurrent Enrollment forms be submitted prior to enrolling in a course at another institution for Fall 2020 requests, or by the Friday of the 5th week of instruction for Spring 2021 requests.
+Starting Spring 2021, the College of Letters and Science requires that Concurrent Enrollment forms be submitted by the Friday of the 5th week of instruction.

 Retroactive concurrent enrollment requests (requests for concurrent enrollment after the UC Berkeley semester in which the transfer course overlaps has ended) will not be approved.